 Now, all I wanted were my shoes back but she basically accused me of trying to defraud the airline.
 It's not important here to disclose what I paid for the shoes but they were something I don't go buy every weekend.
 She kept telling me I needed to be quiet and allow her to speak and didn't seem interested in my lost item at all.
 I asked her if they had cameras in the baggage handling area and she said that no, they have limited camera coverage of that area.
 She ended by giving me a website and a form # that I could up on my own to fill out.

-I was automatically re-booked onto the 5.30am flight.
-I slept for four hours, woke up at 4am, and was a the airport with plenty of time.
+I was automatically re-booked onto the 5.30 am flight.
+I slept for four hours, woke up at 4 am, and was at the airport with plenty of time.
 We all got onto the airplane.
 Then, the gate agent came onto the plane to announce the plane was overweight.
-She offered any volunteers to leave the play a $250 voucher.
+She offered any volunteers to leave the plane a $250 voucher.
 Since $250 won't get you very far these days, no one took the offer.
-Then she came back and read the last names of two passengers would would have to get off the plane.
+Then she came back and read the last names of two passengers would have to get off the plane.
 I was one of those unlucky passengers.

 I loudly refused to leave the plane.
 I explained I had a very important work event that I was already going to be three hours late to, and that I could not miss entirely without serious repercussions.
 Another passenger then tried to negotiate for a larger voucher amount, saying she would get off the plane for more than $250 so that I could stay on, but the gate agent said should could not offer more than $250.
 She said I had to leave as I was the last to check in for the flight - surely because I was automatically rebooked and wasn't supposed to even be on that flight in the first place.